victoria2266/restaurant_website/README.md

 # restaurant_website

-## This Website you can use as template
+## This Website you can use as Template

 ![website-screenshot](./img/screen.png?raw=true)